Scribner, Nebraska: History

-Scribner was platted in 1870 when the railroad was extended to that point.
+Scribner was platted in 1870 by Lucius D. Richards when the railroad was extended to that point.
 It was named for publishing magnate Charles Scribner I. Today, Scribner remains a town of trade, even though the railroad no longer serves the town.

 By the mid-1970s, the future of railroad service came into question.
 The Chicago & North Western tracks had been experiencing mildly declining freight traffic volumes.
 Revenue railroad service ultimately ended in spring of 1982, when flooding from the Elkhorn River & nearby Pebble Creek damaged sections of the track.
 With freight traffic mildly declining & flooding damage, the C&NW promptly filed a request with the Interstate Commerce Commission to abandon the line.
 Permission was granted a short time later, leaving the tracks with a dismal future.
 Plans were made to revive railroad service from the newly formed Fremont & Elkhorn Valley Railroad, who purchased the abandoned C&NW track.
 However, the costs were too high to revive railroad service, and the tracks were removed in 1988.